sillycowvalley/Hopper/Docs/Hopper notes for Chat GPT.md

 10. **Garbage Collection:**
     - Hopper uses a garbage collector that relies on the stack to determine live objects, with a strict copy-on-write policy for reference types.

+11. **Boolean Expressions:**
+    - Hopper requires boolean expressions for conditionals and does not allow using integers as substitutes for boolean expressions (unlike in C).

 ## Programs and Units

 ### Program Structure